 This photo is from Bulaq in in Cairo, but reminds me of my first attempt to track down a miracle in Ismailia.

 It starts with a youtube video titled “Miracle, flying cat seen in Egypt”.
 I click on it and there is a white cat with wings on the table of a simple home in Ismailia.
-The father stretches out the cat’s wings and turns it around, so the journalist can get a better view.
-The family says the cat landed on their balcony, “It is a sign from God,” especially as its landing coincides Sisi’s rise to power.
+The father stretches out the wings and turns it around, so the journalist can get a better view.
+The family says it landed on their balcony, “It is a sign from God,” especially as its landing coincides Sisi’s rise to power.

 By 3pm I find the last church and I duck inside.
 The security guards wave me over and ask what I want.
 I tell them I am looking for Ibrahim and a winged cat.
 I get excited when they say “come with us”, and we start walking.
 We walk all the way to the district police station.

 In the station I share the same story of my search for a winged cat to a series of low level police men until I am passed up to the head of the station.
 I am lead into an air conditioned office and told to wait my turn because there is already a fat sweaty man standing at attention in front of the officers desk wearing only white underwear.
 He is being yelled at about something to do with drugs.

 The naked man is ushered out and I am invited to have a seat and share my story of miraculous cats with the police chief of the district.
 I expect some sort of reaction but the officer doesn’t even blink.
 He asks to look at the photos on my camera and tells me to wait a little longer outside, as if this is a normal occurrence.